PhilReedData/HedgeMerge/README.md

 ...where Source is 'T'|'E', SourceFundID is the fund ID given by the Source, and the remaining columns are AUM on the given month.

 ### TASSCharacteristics
-`Source, SourceFundID, [All TASS fields]`
-...where Source is 'T', SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in TASS.
-Used while the date is being imported.
+`Source, SourceFundID, T_Dead, [All TASS fields]` ...where Source is 'T', SourceFundID is the fund ID given by the Source, T_Dead is '1' for the funds given in the dead files (filenames end with '3'), and the remaining columns are the values for the fields in TASS.
+Used while the data is being imported.

 ### EurekeaCharacteristics
 `Source, SourceFundID, [All Eureka fields]`
 ...where Source is 'E', SourceFundID is the fund ID given by the Source, and the remaining columns are the values for the fields in Eureka.
-Used while the date is being imported.
+Used while the data is being imported.

 ### SourceCharactaristics
 `Source, SourceFundID, [All TASS fields], [All Eurkea fields]`